TomoakiNagahara/op-app-skeleton-2018-nep/README.md

 ### Intuitive file path

  The URL matches the actual file path.
  This is easy to nest of directories.

 ### HTML pass through

+ HTML pass through is directly output html file.
+ No setting is necessary.
+ Just save the extension as html.
+ Please notice, layout is added.
+ This can not be done other frameworks.
+ Other frameworks not applied layout, in case of directly output.
+ If do directly output html have layout at other frameworks, need a create empty controller.

-## Specification
+## Technical information

 ### asset